Buddhism in Taiwan: Post War Period

+In the 1950s and 1960s, many Christian publications on Taiwan condemned Buddhism.
+A common evangelization strategy was for Christians to go to Buddhist religious sites to challenge Buddhists and distribute Christian literature.

+In 1954, Venerable Nanting wrote, "All Buddhists, monastic and lay, should be fearful of the indifference and discrimination that Buddhism has suffered from the government, its oppression by a heretical and deviant religion, and the low regard in which it is held in the world."

 During the 1980s, Buddhist leaders pressed Taiwan's Ministry of Education to relax various policies preventing the organization of a Buddhist university.
 The eventual result was that in the 1990s—flush with contributions made possible by Taiwan's "miracle economy"—not one but half a dozen such schools emerged, each associated with a different Buddhist leader.
 Among them were Tzu Chi University, Hsuan-Chuang University, Huafan University, Fo Guang University, Nanhua University, and Dharma Drum Buddhist College.
 The regulations of the Ministry of Education prohibit recognized colleges and universities from requiring religious belief or practice, and these institutions therefore appear little different from others of their rank.
 (Degrees granted by seminaries, of which Taiwan has several dozen, are not recognized by the government.)
 In a reversal of the older historical relationship, these Taiwanese Buddhists would later play a role in the revival of Buddhism in mainland China later in the century.

 In 2001, Master Hsin Tao opened the Museum of World Religions in New Taipei.
 In addition to exhibits on ten different world religions, the museum also features "Avatamsaka World," a model illustrating the Avatamsaka Sutra.